symbol/symbol-docs/source/guides/aggregate/sending-multiple-transactions-together-with-aggregate-complete-transaction.rst

 *************

 - Finish :doc:`sending mosaics and messages between two accounts guide <../transfer/sending-a-transfer-transaction>`
-- Have one :ref:`account with cat.currency <setup-getting-a-test-account>`
+- Have one :ref:`account with cat.currency <setup-creating-a-test-account>`

 **********************
 Getting into some code